SET chair tipped to be next finance minister

-The chairman of the Stock Exchange of Thailand, Pichai Chunhavajira, is likely to emerge as the next finance minister in the next cabinet reshuffle, in which Pheu Thai looks set to lose several cabinet posts to other coalition partners, a source said on Thursday.
+The chairman of the Stock Exchange of Thailand (SET), Pichai Chunhavajira, is likely to emerge as the next finance minister in the next cabinet reshuffle, in which Pheu Thai looks set to lose several cabinet posts to other coalition partners, a source said on Thursday.

 The claim came as Mr Pichai, 76, who is currently serving as an adviser to Prime Minister Srettha Thavisin, resigned from his positions as the chairman of the SET, the energy conglomerate Bangchak Corp, and the renewable power producer BCPG Plc, according to separate filings to the SET on Saturday.

-As the news came to light, Mr Srettha and Deputy Prime Minister Phumtham Wechayachai met with paroled former prime minister Thaksin Shinawatra, the de facto leader of the Pheu Thai Party, at the Rosewood Hotel, a luxury property owned by the Shinawatra family.
+As the news came to light, Mr Srettha and Deputy Prime Minister and Commerce Minister Phumtham Wechayachai met with paroled former prime minister Thaksin Shinawatra, the de facto leader of the Pheu Thai Party, at the Rosewood Hotel, a luxury property owned by the Shinawatra family.

 While journalists weren't allowed to cover the meeting, a source close to the matter said they agreed to pick Mr Pichai to take over as finance minister from Mr Srettha.